rraadd88/beditor/README.md

 | YAL067W-A_mRNA | 13                  | F                   |

 Note: genomes listed in the gui correspond to ensembl release=95.
+Note: `nucleotide mutation` and `amino acid mutation` are the desired mutations (not the wildtype/reference).

 ### [for command line usage] Configuration file.
 It contains all the options and paths to files needed by the analysis.
 This YAML formatted file contains the all the analysis specific parameters.